thy-wq/PASS_Net/README.md

 # PASS_Net
 code for paper PASS_Net
-this code wii be submmited latter
+this code will be submmited latter